clarkgrangerc/DM-SL/Assignment-2.md

 We can see that Linear regression model performs better for predicting prices of houses in Saratoga.
 The linear model is easily interpretable and we can see which variables affect prices more.

-KNN model is a non parametric model so it is a slow learning model where it has to train on the data everytime we want to make a new prediction.
+KNN model is a non parametric model and is known as a slow learning model where it has to train on the data everytime to make a prediction for new values.
 Furthermore, we cannot easily see which variables are contributing more towards price changes.
+With more dimensions or variables the performance of the KNN model deteriorates as compared to Linear model where adding more variables might improve prediction.

 Given the results, we can clearly say that Linear Regression model is a better model than KNN in this case.
 It has low error on average and also